-Parent Child Home Program Play Group
+Parent Child Home Program Playgroup:

 The Brookline Community Playgroup is a free weekly parent-child learning experience.
-The program meets once a week at 22 High Street (day and time TBD) in the Community Room and is open to all Brookline families.
+There are two locations for this program, 22 High Street as well as 55 Egmont Street, both of which meet once a week in the Community Room.
+These playgroups are open to all Brookline families and run free of charge.

 Young children and parents/guardians/grandparents come together for 1 1/5 hours to play in a "pop-up classroom".
-Our teacher leads the group through circletime singing, read alouds, active and pretend play, discovery and creative activities.
+A teacher leads the group through circle time singing, read alouds, active and pretend play, discovery and creative activities.
 Families are encouraged to play and learn together.
 Playgroup teachers reinforce parent expertise as their child's first teacher.

-FACILITIES, SERVICES AND RESOURCES FOR FAMILIES
+FACILITIES, SERVICES AND RESOURCES FOR FAMILIES (cont.)